Skip to content

 • Flavors: Comforting, savory, and fragrant.

-• Where to Find It: Dedicated shophouses and street stalls, often identifiable by the whole poached chickens hanging in a glass case.
-Pratunam and other shopping centres in central Thailand are famous areas for it.
+• Where to Find It: Dedicated shophouses and street food stalls, often identifiable by the whole poached chickens hanging in a glass case.
+Pratunam and other shopping centres like Siam Paragon and MBK Center in central Bangkok are famous areas for it, easily accessible via the MRT subway.

 • Best Time: Lunch.